 Mean score of companies in the Other Services industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

 In 2023, Oxford Metrics, headquartered in Great Britain, reported total carbon emissions of approximately 83,370 kg CO2e.
 This figure includes 10,660 kg CO2e from Scope 1 emissions, which are direct emissions from owned or controlled sources.
 The company’s Scope 2 emissions, which are indirect emissions from the generation of purchased electricity, amounted to about 76,200 kg CO2e (market-based), while Scope 3 emissions totalled approximately 7,170 kg CO2e, primarily from business travel (7,160 kg CO2e).
 Despite the detailed emissions reporting, Oxford Metrics has not set specific reduction targets or climate pledges as part of their sustainability initiatives.
-The absence of reduction targets indicates a potential area for future commitment to climate action.
-The company’s emissions data is not cascaded from any parent organization, ensuring that the reported figures are solely reflective of Oxford Metrics's own operations.
-Overall, while the company has made strides in emissions transparency, further commitments to reduction targets could enhance its climate strategy and align with industry standards for sustainability.
+The absence of formal commitments suggests a potential area for future development in their climate strategy.
+The company’s emissions data is not cascaded from any parent organization, indicating that these figures are independently reported.
+Overall, Oxford Metrics's emissions profile reflects a commitment to transparency, although further action may be needed to establish concrete climate commitments and reduction targets.